ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * Step B - In the Access Token Response, the AS tells the Client that it has attempted to upload the access token to the RS, specifying the outcome of the token uploading based on the reply received from the RS at step A2.

-   As defined in {{sec-token_uploaded}}, this information is conveyed by the "token_uploaded" parameter.
+   As defined in {{sec-token_uploaded}}, this information is conveyed to the Client by means of the "token_uploaded" parameter.
 If the token uploading has succeeded, the AS does not provide the Client with the access token.
 Otherwise, the AS provides the Client with the access token.

 * Step C1 - This step occurs only if the token uploading from the AS has failed, and the AS has provided the Client with the access token at step B. In such a case, the Client uploads the access token to the RS just like at step C of the original workflow.

 * Step C2 - The Client attempts to access a protected resource at the RS, according to the permissions granted per the access token and specified by the AS as access information at step B.

-* Steps D, E and F are as in the original workflow.
+* Steps D, E, and F are as in the original workflow.

 The new workflow has no ambition to replace the original workflow defined in {{RFC9200}}.
 The AS can use one workflow or the other depending, for example, on the specific RS for which the access token has been issued and the nature of the communication leg with that RS.